Ahmed Ajaj

-Ahmed Mohammad Ajaj (أحمد محمد عجاج; born 1966) is a Palestinian citizen who is convicted of participating in the 1993 World Trade Center bombing.
+Ahmed Mohammad Ajaj (أحمد محمد عجاج; born 1966) is a Palestinian convicted terrorist, who is known for participating in the 1993 World Trade Center bombing.
 He is currently serving an 84-year sentence at USP Terre Haute for taking part in the bombing.

 Early life

 Ajaj was born in the West Bank and immigrated to Houston, Texas.

 Training for terrorist attacks

 On April 24, 1992, abandoning his first asylum claim, Ajaj flew from New York to Peshawar, Pakistan, using the alias Ibrahim Salameh, from there to Camp Khalden on the Afghanistan-Pakistan border.
 Lacking necessary credentials, Ajaj was sent to Saudi Arabia to obtain a letter of recommendation.

 On May 16, 1992, he flew to Saudi Arabia via the United Arab Emirates where he procured a letter of introduction requesting the leader of Camp Khalden provide the bearer with training in the use of weapons and explosives.
 Ajaj returned to Pakistan via the UAE, arriving June 14, 1992, and began the bomb building course.